Phuurl/slack-channel-inviter/README.md

 Once installed, users can execute the workflow with the link provided as above, and will then be added to the specified channels.

 ![Workflow preview](./.github/img/workflow.png)

+## Limitations

+- The app must be added to the channel that users trigger the workflow from, otherwise executions will fail
+- The user installing the app via `slack deploy` must be present in the target channel(s), and have invite permissions